 - Collaborating with financial teams on reports

-One way to think of the communications director role is as equal parts public liaison and internal coordinator.
+Overall, the communications director role is equal parts public liaison and internal coordinator.
 Someone in this position might just as easily hold a press conference to announce a new initiative or respond to media inquiries as they would pore over the details of a spreadsheet to ensure the PR budget is on track.

-The stakes for effective communications are high.
-Individuals are twice as likely to report a negative interaction or perception of a company to their peers than a positive interaction.
-It’s up to a talented communications director to ensure that everyone in the organization has the backgrounds and tools they need to carry out a coherent plan.
+The stakes for effective communications in a crisis are high.
+Individuals are much more likely to report a negative interaction or perception of a company to their peers than a positive interaction.
+It’s up to a talented communications director to ensure that everyone in the organization has the backgrounds and tools they need during a crisis.

-Organizations are willing to invest significant resources in finding the right person for this role.
-The BLS expects 10 percent growth in these positions from 2016 to 2026, which is faster than the average for all occupations.
-PR and fundraising managers also had 2017 median pay of more than $111,000, putting them well ahead of the national median household income of $59,039.
+Organizations are willing to invest significant resources to find the right person to assume those responsibilities.
+In fact, the BLS expects 8% growth in these positions from 2018 to 2028, which is faster than the average for all occupations in the U.S.

 How can someone become a communications director?